Understanding Metal Levels and Marketplace Insurance

 What is the average cost for health insurance based on metal levels?

-In 2019, the national average lowest monthly premium cost for each of the four metal tier plans was as follows:
+In 2020, the national average lowest monthly premium cost was as follows:

 How do subsidies affect metal levels?